honggangwang1979/FDS_GPU_PUBLISH/README.md

 # How to set up the envirnonment and run the GPU-based FDS

-  1. Prerequirments: Any computer installed NVIDIA GPUs with Compter Capacity >= 60 (we currently do not support other GPUS like AMD GPUs)
+  1. Prerequirments: Any computer installed NVIDIA GPUs with Compter Capacity >= 60 (we currently do not support other GPUS like AMD GPUs), and linux version higher than:

+             22.04.1-Ubuntu GNU/Linux

      To check the table of gpu vs compute capacity, check this link: https://developer.nvidia.com/cuda-gpus#compute

      if you do not have one, it is easy to grab one online at: